bregsi/water-fill-level/README.md

 ![Test02-2](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test02/water_level_plot20230624_17_01.png)
 ![Test02-3](https://github.com/bregsi/water-fill-level/blob/main/test-setup/Test02/water_level_plot20230624_17_10.png)

-With the current results, one can be satisfied before proceeding with the installation in the underground water tank.
-To ensure accuracy, this test was repeated with a slight modification.
-Measurements were taken every 0.7 seconds, 11 times, and the median value was calculated for Test 03 and 04.
-Measurment-sets repeated every 10 seconds.
+Based on the current results, one can be satisfied before proceeding with the installation in the underground water tank.
+To ensure accuracy, the test was repeated with a slight modification.
+Measurements were taken every 0.7 seconds, 11 times, and the median value was calculated for each set of measurements in Test 03 and Test 04.
+These measurement sets were then repeated every 10 seconds to gather the additional data.

 Results Test 03